jeremiah-c-leary/vhdl-style-guide/docs/type_mark_rules.rst

 |phase_6| |error| |case| |case_name|

-This rule checks that the name has proper case.
+This rule checks that the type name has proper case.

 |configuring_uppercase_and_lowercase_rules_link|